polarstreams/polar/README.md

 <details>
 <summary>⚠️ <strong>The project is still in early development</strong> ⚠️</summary>
-Barco Streams is not production ready, expect bugs and things that don't work.
+Barco Streams is not production ready yet, expect bugs and things that don't work.

 We honestly value your contribution to make this project ready for general availability.
 If you want to contribute, check out the [Contributing Guide](docs/CONTRIBUTING.md).